-6.3 The eastern end of the route extends within the essential setting of the registered Dragon Square and Dame Sylvia Crowe Garden, although there will be no direct impact on the garden itself, and no visual impact on its setting since the cables will be laid underground.
+6.3 The eastern end of the 132kV route extends into the essential setting of the registered Dragon Square and Dame Sylvia Crowe Garden, while a short section of the 33kV cable route passes through the essential setting for Plas Tan y Bwlch.
+There will be no direct impacts on either garden, and no visual impact on their setting since the cables will be laid underground.

-Potential Direct Impacts on Undesignated Cultural Heritage Assets
+Potential Direct Impacts on Undesignated Heritage Assets

-6.4 Potential direct impacts have been identified for 11 undesignated cultural heritage assets and these are listed in Table 4, which has been compiled using the DRMB criteria for assessment impacts (see Appendix 4).
+6.4 Potential direct impacts have been identified for only two undesignated heritage assets along the route of the 132kV cable and these are listed in Table 4, which has been compiled using the DRMB criteria for assessment impacts (see Appendix 3).
 In the table, the magnitude of impact before mitigation is an assessment of the impact that could occur if a site were damaged during the construction process, either through the cable installation process itself or through gaining access.
+The 33kV cable will be laid almost entirely within the carriageway of public roads and no impacts are predicted for any of the undesignated assets identified within 100m of the route.